Spaceport: Beyond Earth

+There have been some extraterrestrial sites of space launches.
+Mostly from the Moon, such as the first, by the Apollo program return launches from the respective moonbases.
+But also from asteroids.

+Lunar ascent of the ascent stage from the last Apollo lunar base at Taurus–Littrow (Apollo 17, 1972).

 Spaceports have been proposed for locations on the Moon, Mars, orbiting the Earth, at Sun-Earth and Earth-Moon Lagrange points, and at other locations in the Solar System.
 Human-tended outposts on the Moon or Mars, for example, will be spaceports by definition.
 The 2012 Space Studies Program of the International Space University studied the economic benefit of a network of spaceports throughout the solar system beginning from Earth and expanding outwardly in phases, within its team project Operations And Service Infrastructure for Space (OASIS).
 Its analysis claimed that the first phase, placing the "Node 1" spaceport with space tug services in low Earth orbit (LEO), would be commercially profitable and reduce transportation costs to geosynchronous orbit by as much as 44% (depending on the launch vehicle).
 The second phase would add a Node 2 spaceport on the lunar surface to provide services including lunar ice mining and delivery of rocket propellants back to Node 1.
 This would enable lunar surface activities and further reduce transportation costs within and out from cislunar space.
 The third phase would add a Node 3 spaceport on the Martian moon Phobos to enable refueling and resupply prior to Mars surface landings, missions beyond Mars, and return trips to Earth.
 In addition to propellant mining and refueling, the network of spaceports could provide services such as power storage and distribution, in-space assembly and repair of spacecraft, communications relay, shelter, construction and leasing of infrastructure, maintaining spacecraft positioned for future use, and logistics.